Martyrdom of the Ten Thousand: Description

-The painting illustrates the legendary martyrdom of ten thousand Christian soldiers perpetrated on Mount Ararat by the King of Persia, Shapur I, by the order of the Roman emperor Hadrian or Antoninus Pius, or, according to other sources, Diocletian.
+The painting illustrates the legendary martyrdom of ten thousand Christian soldiers perpetrated on Mount Ararat by the King of Persia, Shapur II, by the order of the Roman emperor Hadrian or Antoninus Pius, or, according to other sources, Diocletian.

 Dürer painted numerous different martyrdom scenes within a forest with clearings and cliffs.
 In the foreground are crucifixions, decapitations, crushing with a hammer.
 The Persian King is portrayed as an Ottoman sultan, riding a horse on the right.
 The executioners also wear gaudy Ottoman dress.
 In the background are prisoners walking through to a cliff from where they are thrown down against rocks and thorny bushes, as well as scenes of fighting, stoning and hitting with huge clubs.

 At the center of the crowded scene, dressed in black, are two characters who walk placidly, apparently unaware of the horrors around them: one is Dürer's self-portrait (holding his signature), the other his friend and humanist Conrad Celtes, who had died a few months before the execution of the painting.